VC 101

 How to pitch well

 You don’t have to be a native English speaker or actor to pitch well.
 You don’t have to overcomplicate your pitch just because your technology is über complex either.
 And we can prove it!
-We’ll show you examples of good live pitches, that challenge the usual conceptions about pitching.
+We’ll show you examples of good live and online pitches, that challenge the usual conceptions about pitching.

 Financials